 5. Kettlebell Shoulder Press

-- Hold a pair of kettlebells with your hands at your shoulder height.
-You can do it both in a seated and standing position.
+- Hold a pair of kettlebells with your hands at shoulder height.
+You can do this in a seated or standing position.

 - Keep your abdominal muscles tight, then press the weight toward the ceiling until your arms are straight.